grantj-re3/BadLieGolf/Links_JonathanKimMoss.md

      Add the trail hand; Add a small backswing | Add a full backswing

 1. [ARM SPEED GOLF SWING (video) | 2024](https://www.youtube.com/watch?v=FmCt2R8rxHw)
+   - At transition, turn your chest into your lead arm i.e. your arm/club will be delayed compared to your chest turn
+   - Helps the downswing throwing action
+   - Drill: Feel this lead arm only action: First without a club | Then with a inverted/correct orientation club in your lead hand | Then with 2 hands

 1. [BEGINNER SERIES (playlist) | 2020](https://www.youtube.com/playlist?list=PL9LXECPA3NlXMPgah2bAs8R9nopsBa6vg)